ankitects/anki-manual/src/searching.md

 finds notes with either "dog" or "cat".

 `dog (cat or mouse)`\
-finds notes with dog and cat, or dog and mouse.
+finds notes with "dog" and "cat", or "dog" and "mouse".

 `-cat`\
-finds notes without the word "cat".
+finds notes without "cat".

 `-cat -mouse`\
 finds notes with neither "cat" nor "mouse".